Versatile courses

 History

-The Media Arts Dept. offers courses in several disciplines: Multimedia, Broadcasting, Cinema, Journalism, Photography and Public Relations.
+The Media Arts department offers courses in several disciplines: multimedia, broadcasting, cinema, journalism, photography and public relations.

 These classes have been a presence on campus since Pierce College opened in 1947, but the departmental emphasis has historically been on the weekly newspaper, The Roundup.
-Several years later, a quarterly magazine, The BULL, was founded.
-Both publications provided “hands-on” learning for journalism and photography students and were offered as part of the school curriculum.
+Several years later, a quarterly magazine, The Bull, was founded.

 With the turn of the century came a new phase of journalism often referred to as “convergence” reporting.
-No longer can students just focus exclusively on writing for print media, photography, or even broadcasting.
-Today’s communicators ” be they journalists, public relations professionals or webmasters ” will need to learn how to produce copy and graphics for traditional print, broadcast and online media.
+Today’s communicators, “be they journalists, public relations professionals, or webmasters,” need to learn how to produce copy and graphics for traditional print, broadcast, and online media.

-In that vein, the Media Arts Department is adapting its curriculum to offer courses in the new media and to insure that all students are cross-trained in all of its aspects.
+In that vein, the Media Arts Department adapted its curriculum to offer courses in the new media and to insure that all students are cross-trained in all of its aspects.
+Consequently, as a supplement to the department’s print publications, the Roundup newspaper and Bull magazine went online in the late 2000s.

-Founding faculty members Ben Adelson, Mike Cornner, Tom Kramer, Rob O’Neil and Bob Scheibel have retired, but a new generation of teachers, both full-time and adjunct, are implementing the new curriculum.
-Meet our current faculty on this website and discover the wide variety of offerings in communication…
+Founding faculty members Ben Adelson, Mike Corner, Tom Kramer, Rob O’Neil, and Bob Scheibel have retired, but a new generation of teachers, both full-time and adjunct, are implementing the new curriculum.

 The following policy has been adapted for use in the Pierce College Media Arts Department from the University of Florida’s Department of Journalism with permission from University of Florida professor David Carlson. (http://www.jou.ufl.edu/academic/jou/honesty/).